artemkv/artemkv.github.io/cryptography.md

 ```

 - Public keys are exchanged (over an open channel)
-- "pkeyutl -derive" can then be used to derive the shared secret for the symmetric encryption from the private key and other party's public key:
+- "`pkeyutl -derive`" can then be used to derive the shared secret for the symmetric encryption from the private key and other party's public key:

 ```
 openssl pkeyutl -derive -inkey bob_private_key.pem -peerkey alice_public_key.pem -out shared_secret.bin